90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: True

-86. In which Scandinavian country do friends exchange “lover’s cards” with playful poems and jokes on Valentine’s Day?
+86. Question: In which Scandinavian country do friends exchange “lover’s cards” with playful poems and jokes on Valentine’s Day?

 Answer: Finland